Everything You Need to Know About UPS Class A Driver Jobs

 Drug Testing Hair follicle + urinalysis Urinalysis only Urinalysis only

-Pre-Trip Inspection UPS 50-point checklist FMCSA 7-step FMCSA 7-step (see inspection guide)
+Pre-Trip Inspection UPS 50-point checklist FMCSA 7-step FMCSA 7-step (inspection guide)

-1. Online Application: Includes PSP report pull and DAC verification through FMCSA Clearinghouse
+1. Online application: Includes PSP report and DAC verification via the FMCSA Clearinghouse.

-2. Road Test: 5-part skills evaluation (45° backing, parallel parking, etc.) on UPS equipment; see FMCSA driving test regulations
+2. Road test: A five-part skills evaluation (e.g., 45° backing, parallel parking) conducted on UPS equipment; see FMCSA driving test regulations.

-4. Background Check: 7-year review including CSA score analysis
+4. Background check: A seven-year review that includes CSA score analysis (CSA basics).

-5. Integrad Training: 4-week paid training covering HOS rules, defensive driving, and UPS’s proprietary dispatch systems
+5. Integrad training: A four-week paid program covering HOS rules, defensive driving, and UPS proprietary dispatch systems.

 UPS Class A Driver Salary and Benefits: Teamsters‑Negotiated Packages